 Since they’re conventional mortgages owned by a private lender, there is more flexibility with down payment requirements and credit history.
 As non-conforming loans, FHA loans work outside Fannie’s and Freddie’s purchasing standards.

-The Bottom Line: Are HomeReady Loans The Right Option?
+The Bottom Line: HomeReady Loans Allow Low Down Payments

-You can get started today with Rocket Mortgage and explore your loan options for either of these programs.
-Don’t let saving for a down payment delay the purchase of your dream house.
+See what you qualify for today with Rocket Mortgage and explore your loan options for either of these programs.
+You may also be able to take advantage of our temporary buydown or upfront grant offers.
+Don’t let saving for a down payment delay the purchase of your dream house!

 Related Resources